sagemathinc/cocalc-doc/source/howto/connectivity-issues.md

   - I can access some of my files/projects in my CoCalc account but not others in that same account.
 What's wrong?
   - I see the error message "Timeout while loading CoCalc" instead of the CoCalc landing page.]

-**Remember:** if you don't find what you need, or if you'd like to ask a question, then please email [help@sagemath.com](mailto://help@sagemath.com) at any time.
+**Remember:** if you don't find what you need, or if you'd like to ask a question, then please email <a href="mailto:help@cocalc.com">help@cocalc.com</a> at any time.
 We'd love to hear from you!
 Please include a link (the URL address in your browser) to any relevant project or document, as part of your email.

 ## The 12-Step Process for Debugging Connectivity